tlepple/data_origination_workshop/README.md

 ---

+##### Define `Debezium`:

+Debezium is an open-source change data capture (CDC) platform that helps to stream changes from databases such as MySQL, PostgreSQL, and MongoDB into Apache Kafka, among other data sources and sinks.
+Debezium is designed to be used for real-time data streaming and change data capture for applications, data integration, and analytics.
+This component is a must for getting at legacy data in an effecient manner.

+---

 ##### Why use these tools together?

-By combining CDC with Kafa Connect we easily roll out a new system that could eliminate expensive legacy solutions for extracting data from databases and replicating them to a modern `Data Lake`.
+By combining CDC with Kafa Connect (and using the Debezium plugin) we easily roll out a new system that could eliminate expensive legacy solutions for extracting data from databases and replicating them to a modern `Data Lake`.
 For more information on that see my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) where we explore one of these new data lakes.
 This approach requires very little configuration and will have a minimal performance impact on your legacy databases.
 It will also allow you harness data in your legacy applications and implement new real-time streaming applications to gather insights that were previously very difficult and expensive to get at.

 ---
 ---